-When it comes to building or upgrading a computer, the motherboard is one of the most critical components.
-It serves as the main circuit board that connects all the hardware components together, allowing them to communicate with each other.
+When it comes to building a computer, the motherboard is one of the most critical components.
+It serves as the main circuit board that connects all the hardware components together, allowing them to communicate and function properly.
 For those on a budget or looking for a mid-range option, there are several key factors to consider when selecting a motherboard.
+In this article, we will delve into the essential features and specifications to look for in a budget or mid-range motherboard, ensuring that you make an informed decision for your computer build.

 Form Factor and Size